RedvsGreen-org/Docs/docs/source/gettingstarted.rst

 First we store the old timezone as a backup:

      `mv /etc/localtime /etc/localtime.bak`

+It will prompt you to overwrite it, this is ok.

 As an example we list all available timezones in europe:

      `ls -al /usr/share/zoneinfo/Europe/`